katiehoesley/wengo/README.md

 ## Solution
 We’re building a move-to-earn dapp.
 This incentives movement IRL, and participate in localized events - all while earning $MATIC, which they can burn to evolve their soul-based NFT.

+This also solves the problem of bridging people from web2 to web3 by providing a low-lift and low-barrier-to-entry application that introduces them to the world of web3 in a fun way where they benefit at the same time.
+We believe this type of introduction to web3 will allowless technical people to feel comfortable getting involved and understanding the major benefits and potential the web3 world has.

 ## User Experience
 - User is onboarded to the dapp with a Coinbase Wallet
 - Once onboarded, they’ll get the base of their soul-bound NFT airdropped to them